proto-lab-ro/jobshoplab/README.md

 ## Experiments

 To validate the framework, we trained an RL agent and compared its scheduling performance against traditional Priority Dispatch Rules (PDRs).
 Using the PPO algorithm from Stable Baselines3, the agent learned to optimize makespan efficiently.
-Compared to heuristic methods like Shortest Processing Time (SPT) and Most Work Remaining (MWKR), the RL-based approach achieved superior scheduling performance, even under additional constraints like buffer and transport limitations.
+Compared to heuristic methods like Shortest Processing Time (SPT) and Most Work Remaining (MWKR), the RL-based approach achieves superior scheduling performance out of the box, in the standard academic cases and also with significantly increased complexity due to additional constraints such as buffer and transport constraints.

 Academic instances found in Literature.
 Definitions can be found in `data/jssp_instances/*.yaml`